Leading with Numbers

 • Full Scholarship

-We offer a limited number of community-supported tickets to make this accessible to all.
-These tickets reflect our belief that cost should not be a barrier to connection, learning or leadership.
-If you wish to apply for a scholarship, apply here.
-There is no need to register just yet.
-Fill out the scholarship application by 5pm MST on December 22.
-If we are able to offer you a scholarship, we will let you know by December 23.
+We offered a limited number of community-supported tickets to make this accessible to all.
+These tickets reflected our belief that cost should not be a barrier to connection, learning, or leadership.
+Scholarship applications for this cohort are now closed.

 We have reserved a specific number of tickets for each tier.
 If you attempt to register under one of these specific tiers and cannot, please contact